Restart the cluster

 Restart all nodes in a cluster in a rolling fashion to provide zero downtime to applications.
 Restart nodes in a DataStax Enterprise (DSE), Hyper-Converged Database (HCD), or Apache Cassandra® cluster after adding or terminating one or more nodes.

-Create the CassandraTask custom resource (CR) that defines a restart operation in the data plane Kubernetes cluster where the target cassandraDatacenter or MissionControlCluster resource and the datacenter are deployed.
+Create the CassandraTask or K8ssandraTask custom resource (CR) that defines a restart operation in the data plane Kubernetes cluster where the target cassandraDatacenter or MissionControlCluster resource and the datacenter are deployed.

 Mission Control detects the restart task custom resource definition (CRD), iterates one rack at a time, and triggers and monitors restart operations one pod at a time.
+Starting with version 1.18.0, you can configure parallel restarts to restart all nodes in a rack simultaneously for faster operations.
 Mission Control reports task progress and status.

 Performance impact